 One concrete specialization of the AbstractObservationCollectionType class is provided in the Basic Observations package: ObservationCollectionType with an initial set of two values: ‘homogeneous’ and ‘summarizing’, which define how the properties of the ObservationCharacteristics instances associated with the ObservationCollection instance relate to the corresponding properties of the collection members (see clause Attribute collectionType).
 Other Observation collection classifications may be added by specializing the AbstractObservationCollectionType as required.

-Edition 1 provided a collection of Sampling features as SF_SamplingFeatureCollection class with a single association role member: SF_SamplingFeature.
-In Edition 2 this is modelled as SampleCollection class in the Basic Samples package with the following attributes, associations and cardinalities:
+ISO 19156:2011 provided a collection of Sampling features as SF_SamplingFeatureCollection class with a single association role member: SF_SamplingFeature.
+In ISO 19156:2022 this is modelled as SampleCollection class in the Basic Samples package with the following attributes, associations and cardinalities: